PurpleMB/purplemb.github.io/_posts/2025-03-19-shadow-falls.markdown

     <span class="overview-title">Overview</span>
     <br>
     <p>
-        Shadow Falls was a <span class="accent">jam game</span> created over the course of two days for Texas Game Jam.
+        <span class="book-title">Shadow Falls</span> was a <span class="accent">jam game</span> created over the course of two days for Texas Game Jam.
 During its rapid development, I deepened my understanding of ways to twist standard game development concepts to <span class="accent">create novel gameplay systems</span>.
 The focal point of the game was its award-winning <span class="accent">shadow puzzle system</span>, which applied everyday graphics techniques in inventive ways to facilitate unique gameplay.
 Beyond that, however, its failures in areas such as <span class="accent">world design</span> and player communication also provided valuable development insights about the need for balance between player freedom and direction.
     </p>
 </div>